About

 atool doesn't make much use of the Unix current directory concept.
 The major exception is the atool make program (amake) where the current directory selects the module to be compiled.

-A module directory logically contains two subdirectories:
+directory logically contains two subdirectories:

 A module is known to be a module because it lives beneath a version source directory or alternately because you manually run amake with the module directory as your current directory (in which case, amake must be able to identify which version the module belongs to by searching upwards to find an Aconfig file, or a soft linked named Aconfig that points to the Aconfig file of the version directory.